UnivaCorporation/tortuga-kit-awsadapter/doc/tortuga-kit-awsadapter.md

 - Add and delete node instances
 - Run a Tortuga installer node from within an AWS-compatible cloud
 - Run a Tortuga installer node from outside an AWS-compatible cloud (also known as _hybrid_ mode)

 The AWS adapter maps each AWS instance to a Tortuga compute node.
-It also adds support for _cloud bursting_.
-When used in conjunction with the _Tortuga Simple Policy Engine_, it allows for user-defined policy to automatically add (and remove) AWS-based compute nodes based on user-defined metrics (such as cluster load).
+It also adds support for _cloud bursting_ by providing the capability to automate cloud-based node addition/removal.

 ## Installing the AWS resource adapter kit